openvinotoolkit/openvino.genai/image_generation/lcm_dreamshaper_v7/cpp/README.md

 # OpenVINO Latent Consistency Model C++ image generation  pipeline
 The pure C++ text-to-image pipeline, driven by the OpenVINO native API for SD v1.5 Latent Consistency Model with LCM Scheduler.
-It includes advanced features like LoRA integration with safetensors and [OpenVINO extension for tokenizers](https://github.com/openvinotoolkit/openvino_contrib/blob/master/modules/custom_operations/user_ie_extensions/tokenizer/python/README.md).
+It includes advanced features like LoRA integration with safetensors and [OpenVINO Tokenizers](https://github.com/openvinotoolkit/openvino_tokenizers).
 Loading `user_ov_extensions` provided by `openvino-tokenizers` to `ov::Core` enables tokenization.
 [The common folder](../../common/) contains schedulers for image generation and `imwrite()` for saving `bmp` images.
 This demo has been tested for Linux platform only.
 There is also a Jupyter [notebook](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/notebooks/263-latent-consistency-models-image-generation/263-lcm-lora-controlnet.ipynb) which provides an example of image generaztion in Python.

 > [!NOTE]
 >This tutorial assumes that the current working directory is `<openvino.genai repo>/image_generation/lcm_dreamshaper_v7/cpp/` and all paths are relative to this folder.